With all our might to

 - Secret Character: Beating the main game unlocks Riki and Kunio as playable characters.

 - "Shaggy Dog" Story: Turns out that Riki and Kunio were never really kidnapped, they've just been hanging out in the spa all day.
 Also, Kyoko and Misako aren't their girlfriends, they're just incredibly clingy exes.
+Albeit significantly less so in the secret ending, in which Kunio and Riki take the girls out for food, though it's never outright confirmed if Misako and Kyoko were really dating them prior.

 - She-Fu: Kyoko's fighting style is heavy on kicks, flips and dance moves, including a dab strong enough to knock enemies to the ground.